Five Families: The Five Families' formation

 By September 1931, Maranzano realized Luciano was a threat, and hired Vincent "Mad Dog" Coll, an Irish gangster, to kill him.
 However, Lucchese alerted Luciano that he was marked for death.
 On September 10, 1931, Maranzano ordered Luciano, Genovese, and Costello to come to his office at the 230 Park Avenue in Manhattan.
 Convinced that Maranzano planned to murder them, Luciano decided to act first.
-He sent to Maranzano's office four Jewish gangsters whose faces were unknown to Maranzano's people.
+He sent four Jewish gangsters to Maranzano's office whose faces were unknown to Maranzano's people.
 They had been secured with the aid of Jewish mobsters Meyer Lansky and Bugsy Siegel.
 Disguised as government agents, two of the gangsters disarmed Maranzano's bodyguards.
 The other two, aided by Lucchese, who was there to point Maranzano out, stabbed the boss multiple times before shooting him.
 This assassination was the first of what would later be fabled as the "Night of the Sicilian Vespers".

 The Commission's formation

-After Maranzano's murder in 1931, Luciano called a meeting in Chicago.
+After Maranzano's murder in September 1931, Luciano called a meeting in Chicago.
 Although there would have been few objections had Luciano declared himself capo di tutti i capi, he abolished the title, believing the position created trouble among the families and would make himself a target for another ambitious challenger.
 Luciano's goals with the Commission were to quietly maintain his own power over all the families, and to prevent future gang wars; the bosses approved the idea of the Commission.
 The Commission would consist of a "board of directors" to oversee all Mafia activities in the United States and serve to mediate conflicts between families.

 The Commission consisted of seven family bosses: the leaders of New York's Five Families: Charlie "Lucky" Luciano, Vincent Mangano, Tommy Gagliano, Joseph Bonanno, and Joe Profaci; Chicago Outfit boss Al Capone; and Buffalo family boss Stefano Magaddino.
 Charlie Luciano was appointed chairman of the Commission.
 The Commission agreed to hold meetings every five years or when they needed to discuss family problems.

-The Fall of the Mafia
+Decline of the Mafia

-In the grand scheme of things, the mafia's run (even though they are still currently active) of power did not last long at all.
-The peak of the mafia in the United States was during the 40s, and the 50s, until the year 1970 when the Rico Act was enacted.
-The specific reason for the RICO Act was to stop the mafia and organized crime as a whole.
+The five Mafia families in New York City are still active, albeit less powerful.
+The peak of the Mafia in the United States was during the 1940s and 50s, until the year 1970 when the Racketeer Influenced and Corrupt Organizations Act (RICO Act) was enacted, which aimed to stop the Mafia and organized crime as a whole.
 The act was effective, and led to a large portion of the members who were arrested turning into informants.
 This effect compounded over time.